dwysocki/gracedb-server/docs/admin_docs/source/server_maintenance.rst

 In the issue, you should describe the features/changes/bugfixes you've implemented, along with why they are necessary and what you've done to test them.
 It's really helpful if you can get someone else with GraceDB experience to look over them in advance and approve them, too; this goes a long way with the SCCB reviewers.
 The description should also include a link to a diff of the code changes from the server code git repository - this can be master vs. the old tag or a new tag vs. the old tag, depending on if you tag the code in advance.
-I often wait to tag the new code until it's fully in place on the production server, in case any small changes become necessary.
+I often wait to tag the new code until it's fully in place on the production server, in case any small changes become necessary due to suggestions from the reviewers.

 Leave the status as 'New' and set the the category to 'Requested'.
 After approval, an SCCB member will change the category to 'Approved' and the status to 'In Progress'.